Asymptotic product-form steady-state for generalized Jackson networks in multi-scale heavy traffic: Introduction

 When a GJN is in conventional heavy traffic, namely all the stations have roughly equal heavy traffic normalization factors, \cite{Reim1984} and \cite{John1983} prove that the scaled queue length vector process converges to a multi-dimensional reflecting Brownian motion (RBM).
 In their conventional heavy traffic limit theorem, one common scaling is applied (based on the heavy traffic normalization factor for an arbitrarily chosen station) across all the different stations.
-Their RBMs are first introduced in \cite{HarrReim1981}, and the stationary distributions of these RBMs were shown to exist in \cite{HarrWill1987} when $\rho_j<1$ for each station $j$.
-These pioneering works have propelled the development of Brownian models for queueing network performance analysis and controls in the last forty years; see, for example, \citet{Harr1988}, \citet{HarrNguy1993}, \cite{ChenYao2001}, \cite{KangKellyLeeWilliams2009}, \cite{AtaHarrSi2024}.
+Their RBMs were first introduced in \cite{HarrReim1981}, and the stationary distributions of these RBMs were shown to exist in \cite{HarrWill1987} when $\rho_j<1$ for each station $j$.
+These pioneering works have propelled the development of Brownian models for queueing network performance analysis and control in the last forty years; see, for example, \citet{Harr1988}, \citet{HarrNguy1993}, \cite{ChenYao2001}, \cite{KangKellyLeeWilliams2009}, \cite{AtaHarrSi2024}, and a survey paper \cite{Will2016}.

 The stationary distribution of a multi-dimensional RBM is typically not of product-form except under a ``skew-symmetry'' condition characterized in \cite{HarrWill1987a}; see, e.g., \cite{Harr1978}.
 Numerical algorithms have been developed for computing the stationary distributions of RBMs in low dimensions; see \cite{DaiHarr1992} and \cite{ShenChenDaiDai2002}.
 It is likely that these algorithms, even when convergent, do not scale well when the number $J$ of stations gets large.
 Moreover, a recent simulation-based algorithm proposed in \cite{BlanChenSiGlynn2021} has a complexity that scales linearly in dimension $J$ when the RBM data satisfies (a) a uniform (in $J$) contraction condition and (b) a uniform (in $J$) stability condition.
 The requirement of uniformity in $J$ is a strong condition when $J$ is large.
 In other words, the complexity guarantee of their work may not cover many real-world high-dimensional network examples.
 On the other hand, the approximation based on (\ref{eq:GJN}) can be easily computed even when $J$ is (very) large.
 The approximation (\ref{eq:GJN}) can be either used directly to approximate the original networks or it can be used at a ``pre-conditioner" for numerical algorithms, such as that of \cite{DaiHarr1992}.
 Specifically, their algorithm computes a density relative to a reference measure which must be chosen well in order to guarantee convergence.
 The approximation (\ref{eq:GJN}) is a possible choice for that reference measure; its effectiveness will be explored elsewhere.